 “You’re not going out,” he screamed.

 I ignored him.
-He dragged me outside and fought me.
+He dragged me outside and attacked me.
 He banged my head against the wall outside.
 The police were called and when he found out, he carried me into the bathroom.
 He threaten to kill himself right in front of me.
 Sirens sounded and he fled.
-The police met me, blood on my face and lump on my head.
+The police met me.
+With blood on my face and lump on my head, the state pressed charges.

 75% of domestic violence related homicides occur upon separation and there is a 75% increase of violence upon separation for at least two years.